antD97/SDPS/readme.md

   second one is level one, and the third one is level twenty.
 There are also buttons to the right that let you control the amount of protections they have.

-- If the calculator log is empty when you don't expect it to be, make sure your in-game name is typed in correctly and then press enter to update the calculator.
+- If the DPS log is empty when you don't expect it to be, make sure your in-game name is typed in correctly and then press enter to update the calculator.

-- If you are in a match, and the calculator log says "End of file.
+- If you are in a match, and the DPS log says "End of file.
 Searching...", try typing the command `/combatlog toggle piped` into Smite chat again.
 You may have accidentally entered it twice which prevents SDPS from monitoring your combat log.

 ## Compiling